I’m an engineer through and through and proudly express myself as a Fellow of the Royal Academy of Engineering.

 I studied natural sciences at Corpus Christi College, Cambridge which perhaps surprisingly provided an amazing education in all things practical.

 Many of the hundreds of patents that I hold are for domestic appliances, thermostats and electrical equipment.
-My single most famous invention is the thermostat controls for the cordless kettle, patented and used throughout the world.
+My most famous inventions include the series of thermostatic kettle controls that have universal use, plus the cordless kettle, all patented and used throughout the world.

-It’s been calculated that over two billion of the bi-metal blades I designed – used in thermostats to switch off kettles – have been produced since their invention in the 1970s.
+It’s been calculated that over five billion of the bi-metal blades I designed – used in thermostats to switch off kettles – have been produced since their invention in the 1970s.

 The company I founded, Strix, holds four Queen’s Awards, three for Export and one for Innovation, granted for my 360-degrees cordless kettle connector.